100 Youth Who Care - March 5th

 100 YOUTH WHO CARE

-Join us in February, 2022, to help grant to more charities who benefit youth in North and West Vancouver.
+Our last event was June 14, 2023.
+Watch for our next event, to help grant to more charities who benefit youth in North and West Vancouver.

 In 2019 we had our first 100 Youth Who Care meeting – a ‘giving circle’ that invites local youth out to hear from charities that serve North Shore youth and vote on which programs to grant to.
-To date over $20,000 has been granted.

 - BC Wheelchair Sports Association